Tanjirokamado12/Viitube/README.md

 Nintendo and google:For The Channel

-# Known issue

-The channel don't return Search resuls as logged off for some reason

-What to Watch,Watch history and Later don't work.I hope a fix is avariable
+What to Watch don't work.I hope a fix is avariable

 Most lost of Functionnality works with logon,i will try to get channel working and uploads as offline